Train Once for All: A Transitional Approach for Efficient Aspect Sentiment Triplet Extraction: The Trans-AOPE/ASTE Model

 \subsection{Transition Implementation with Neural Model}

-This section outlines the transition-based parsing process using neural models.
-RoBERTa \cite{liu2019robertarobustlyoptimizedbert} encodes textual phrases, while UniLSTM \cite{10.1162/neco.1997.9.8.1735} and BiLSTM \cite{graves2005framewise} model dynamic transitions.
-The parser state is initialized and evolves through a sequence of actions with distributed embeddings and LSTMs representing the state at each step.
-At the end stage, a Multi-Layer Perceptron (MLP) is employed to classify the sentiment associated with each pair or triplet based on the evolved parser state.
+This section introduces a transition-based parsing process.
+RoBERTa \cite{liu2019robertarobustlyoptimizedbert} encodes the text, while UniLSTM \cite{10.1162/neco.1997.9.8.1735} and BiLSTM \cite{graves2005framewise} capture transitions.
+The parser state evolves through a sequence of actions, with LSTMs processing each token once.
+This yields a time complexity of \(O(n \cdot d^2)\), typically simplified to \(O(n)\) under fixed \(d\).
+Finally, an MLP classifies the sentiment for each pair or triplet based on the final parser state.

 \paragraph{Token representations} Consider the process of parsing a text $d^n_1$ = ($p_1$, $p_2$, $\ldots$, $p_n$) , consisting of $n$ phrases.
 Each phrase $p_i$ = ($w_{i1}$, $w_{i2}$, $\ldots$, $w_{il}$) contains $l$ tokens.
 A phrase can be represented as a sequence $x_i$ = ($\mathrm{[CLS]}$, $t_{i1}$, $\ldots$, $t_{il}$, $\mathrm{[SEP]}$), where $\mathrm{[CLS]}$ is a special classification token whose final hidden state serves as the aggregate sequence feature, and $\mathrm{[SEP]}$ is a separator token.
 The hidden representation of each phrase is computed as $h_{p_i}$ = $\mathrm{RoBERTa}$($x_i$) $\in \mathbb{R}^{d_b \times |l_i|}$, where $d_b$ is the hidden dimension size, and $|l_i|$ is the length of the sequence $x_i$.
 Finally, the entire text $d^n_1$ is represented as a list of tokens: $h_d$ = [$h_{p_1}$, $h_{p_2}$, $\ldots$, $h_{p_n}$].